Skip to Content

 Programme Director for the Bachelor of Sciences - College of Sciences

-Associate Professor in Ecology - School of Agriculture
+Associate Professor in Ecology - School of Agriculture and Environment

-Associate Professor - School of Agriculture
+Associate Professor - School of Agriculture and Environment

-Senior Lecturer in Plant Protection - School of Agriculture
+Senior Lecturer in Plant Protection - School of Agriculture and Environment

 I am based in the Institute of Agriculture and Environment where I teach and administer several plant protection courses.
 I’ve always had an interest in “active learning” facilitated with technology and incorporate this into my lessons.
 From 2000-2012 all of my research has been in this area, and that period involved several years as a teaching consultant working for the wider university.
 However, I am now returning to my “roots” in plant pathology.
 My current research involves assessing fungicide tolerance in Mycosphaerella graminis in local wheat crops.